Dreaming about owning a home but feeling like it’s out of reach? It might be more doable than you think.

 Many realtors call this buying a starter home.
 This is a way to lay down roots, make regular payments, and build equity in your home.
 Your equity can be your future down payment on a home that is more suited to your long-term needs.

-For those who don’t yet own a home, their biggest asset is usually their retirement plan.
+If you don’t already own a home, your biggest asset is probably your retirement plan.
 The IRS allows home buyers to take out up to $10,000 from an IRA or 401(k) plan without the 10 percent early withdrawal penalty for those under the age of 59 ½.
 The funds must be used within 120 days of withdrawal to avoid the penalty, and all funds are added to your taxable income for the year.

 For a Roth IRA, you can take out all contributions tax-free plus another $10,000 in earnings because you’ve already paid taxes on contributions.

-You can also borrow money from your retirement plan, but it will count toward your debt to income ratio.
-You could also consider cashing more out, but it will be subject to taxes and a penalty (for those under 59 ½).
+You can also borrow money from your retirement plan, but it counts toward your DTI.
+You could also consider cashing more out, but that typically means paying taxes and a penalty (for those under 59 ½).

 It’s easy to get emotionally attached to a home that’s either priced too high or has too many issues and will be a money trap.